Tag: attraction in marriage

 She’s not asking you to disappear.

-She’s asking you to give her emotional breathing room—to learn how to be in the same room with her without making it feel like pressure.
+She wants you to learn how to be in the same room with her without making it feel like pressure.

 This is where most men get stuck.